Article curated by Holly Godwin

 The problems with AI: Emotions

-It has been suggested that decision making is of particular interest with regards to emotions.
-When facing difficult decisions with conflicting choices, often people are overwhelmed and their cognitive processes alone are no longer enough to define the better choice.
-In order to come to a conclusion in these situations, it has been proposed by the neuropsychologist Antonio Damasio that we rely on ‘somatic markers’ to guide our decisions.
-Before we can understand this hypothesis, we must first take a closer look at what we mean by emotions.
+Decision-making and emotions are intricately linked.
+When facing difficult decisions with conflicting choices, often people are overwhelmed, and their cognitive processes alone can no longer determine the better choice.
+In order to come to a conclusion in these situations, it's been suggested we rely on ‘somatic markers’ to guide our decisions – or the physical changes we undergo when we feel emotions.

 The problems with AI: Morality and consequences

-Another problem arises when we consider the dispersion of these artificial beings.
-Presumably they would have some cost, meaning they would only be available to those who could afford them.
-What could this mean for social equality and warfare?
+Another ethical problem is the dispersion of AI and its impact of social equality and war.
 Additionally, should questions of ownership even be considered?
 If these beings rival, if not outdo, our own intelligence, should we have the right to claim ownership over them?
-Or is this merely enslavement?
+Or is that enslavement?

 If superintelligent machines are an achievable possibility, they could act as a catalyst for an ‘AI explosion’.

-This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, Johanna Blee, and Holly Godwin.
+This article was written by the Things We Don’t Know editorial team, with contributions from Ginny Smith, Johanna Blee, Rowena Fletcher-Wood, and Holly Godwin.

 why don’t all references have links?